Canon 77D vs Fujifilm X-A10

 It is notable that the 77D has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the 77D and the X-A10 have been discontinued, but can regularly be found used on ebay.
+The X-A10 was replaced by the Fujifilm X-A5, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Fujifilm X-A10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.